Okinawa, Japan

 We asked people if there is a lot of crime.
 They answered:

 "Okinawa, generally has a low crime rate, similar to the rest of the country.
 Japan is known for its safety and security, and Okinawa is no exception.
 However, there have been occasional incidents of crime, often associated with the U.S. military presence on the island.
 These incidents, while relatively rare, have included theft, assault, and other violent crimes.
 Despite these incidents, Okinawa remains a safe place to live and visit, with a strong police presence and a community that values peace and order.
-The local government and police force work diligently to maintain safety and security for both residents and visitors," said one expat in Okinawa.
+The local government and police force work diligently to maintain safety and security for both residents and visitors," wrote a member in Okinawa.

 What are the schools in Okinawa like?

 "1.
 Okinawa Christian School International (OCSI): OCSI is a private, Christian, college preparatory school that provides a U.S. curriculum for students from preschool through high school.
 The school is accredited by the Western Association of Schools and Colleges and the Association of Christian Schools International.
 It offers a variety of programs including Advanced Placement (AP) courses, English as a Second Language (ESL) support, and special education services.
 [Website](http://ocsi.org/) 2.
 Senri & Osaka International Schools of Kwansei Gakuin (SOIS): While not located in Okinawa, SOIS offers a boarding program for students from Okinawa.
 It provides an international education in English for students from kindergarten through high school.
 The school is accredited by the Western Association of Schools and Colleges and offers the International Baccalaureate (IB) Diploma Program.
 [Website](https://www.senri.ed.jp/) 3.
 Okinawa International School: This school offers a bilingual education in Japanese and English for students from preschool through middle school.
 The curriculum is based on the Montessori method, which emphasizes self-directed, experiential learning.
 [Website](http://www.okinawamontessori.com/) 4.
 American School in Japan (ASIJ): ASIJ is a private, coeducational school that offers an American-style education for students from preschool through high school.
 The school is accredited by the Western Association of Schools and Colleges and offers the Advanced Placement (AP) program.
 While the main campus is located in Tokyo, ASIJ also operates a summer school program in Okinawa.
 [Website](https://www.asij.ac.jp/) 5.
 Kubasaki High School: Located on the U.S. military base in Okinawa, Kubasaki High School serves American and international students from grades 9-12.
 The school is part of the Department of Defense Education Activity (DoDEA) system and offers a U.S. curriculum, including Advanced Placement (AP) courses.
 [Website](https://www.dodea.edu/KubasakiHS/) 6.
 Okinawa Actors School: This is a unique institution that combines general education with training in acting, singing, and dancing.
 Many graduates have gone on to successful careers in the entertainment industry.
 The school offers classes in both Japanese and English.
-[Website](http://www.actors-school.com/)," said one expat in Okinawa with children at .
+[Website](http://www.actors-school.com/)," explained one expat living in Okinawa, Japan.

 About the Author